 - Spiritual and religious leaders have stressed the importance of changes in spiritual awareness and values

-At NXTerra, we see the genius of sustainability studies and the term “sustainable development,” and we credit the work this term has done and the work that is still being done in its name with so much ingenuity and so many helpful responses to the unfolding climate crisis.
+At NXTerra, we see the genius of sustainability studies and the term sustainable development, and we credit the work that practitioners do for their great ingenuity and positive interventions in the unfolding climate crisis.

-But with climate science now telling us with increasing urgency that development today is not meeting this definition of sustainability, despite decades of sustainability efforts at every scale, it follows that sustainability, as a concept institutionalized in university discourse as well as in corporate practices and governmental policies, must now be subjected to additional constructive criticism.
+But climate science is now telling us with increasing urgency that progress toward sustainable development is moving dangerously slow, despite decades of sustainability discourse efforts at every scale—so it follows that sustainability, as a concept institutionalized in university discourse as well as in corporate practices and governmental policies, must now be subjected to additional constructive criticism.

-We now urgently need fresh approaches that go further toward confronting the climate crisis in ways both global, national, and local, with an even more numerous and diverse set of actors (what conventional sustainability studies calls “stakeholders”) in all fields of human endeavor.
+We urgently need fresh approaches that more directly confront the climate crisis at every scale, with more diverse actors (what conventional sustainability studies calls “stakeholders”) in all fields of human endeavor.

-We must answer our students’ questions and take sustainability in to the critical, theoretical domain of the humanities and social sciences.
+And we must answer the demands of our students’ questions to take sustainability further and more forcefully in to the critical, theoretical domain of the humanities and social sciences.

 Critical race, class, and gender analysis will be required, as will be critical environmental justice and climate justice studies [see also David Naguib Pellow 2016 and 2017].

-Greta Thunberg, for example, the 16-year-old Swedish high school student and founder of School Strike for Climate, always leads with the science of climate change, its near universal consensus, and with the common sense understanding that this consensus means that nations and institutions should be taking action now.
+Greta Thunberg, for example, the 18-year-old Swedish high school student and 2018 founder of School Strike for Climate (also known as Fridays for Future), always leads with the science of climate change, its near universal consensus, and the common sense understanding that this consensus means that nations and institutions should be taking action now.

-Yes, sustainability means energy efficiency, building codes, and carbon emissions—but it also means empathy and love for the children of today and the unborn of future human generations and all living beings whose fate is to struggle to live with the sustainability decisions and policies we are making today.
+Yes, sustainability means energy efficiency, building codes, and carbon emissions—but it also means empathy and love for the children of today, and for the unborn children of future human generations and all living beings whose fate is to struggle to live with the sustainability decisions and policies we are making today.

 Students and youth are demanding systemic changes in society and culture, in production and consumption, changes to ensure that something remains for the future Earth, the next Earth that they and all of us are building right now: “Use resources,” they say, “but don’t use them up, don’t damage the planet’s ability to provide for future generations.”
 Save something for our children and their children—something of the natural world, and something of and for the species that we all rely on for so much in every way, from the plants that produce the oxygen we breath to the animals that nourish our experience and befriend us.

-Critical sustainability is a concept uniquely appropriate to our current predicament, in which any chance of success in solving the climate crisis demands that everyone, including universities, educators, corporations, and governments quickly begin adopting deeper and more urgent understandings of sustainability ethics as guiding axioms and transformational sustainability practices as standard procedures.
+Critical sustainability is one possible answer to this demand—it is a concept uniquely appropriate to our current predicament, in which any chance of success in solving the climate crisis requires that everyone, including universities, educators, corporations, and governments quickly begin adopting deeper and more urgent understandings of sustainability ethics as guiding axioms and transformational sustainability practices as standard procedures.

-NXTerra aims to renew and advance our common discussions, teaching tools, and community practices of sustainability throughout our pages, and we invite you to contact us and get involved.
+The NXTerra Network steps in to this breach to present this digital platform for educational, aiming to renew and advance our common discussions, teaching tools, and community practices of sustainability throughout our pages.
+We invite you to contact us and get involved.